jlfranklin/techbook/docs/00-engineering/drupal-site-building.md

 ### We use panels layouts, rather than page specific layout adjustments.

 We do this so that layouts are cleanly separated from other visual styles, and so that they are reusable.

-A great way to do this is to make a standalone Zen Grids layout - see <https://git.civicactions.net/civicactions/home/tree/master/docroot/sites/all/themes/sanantonio/panels-layouts/three-across> for an example.

 ### We configure streamlined and semantic markup by default.